jason-c-daniels/jcd-new/README.md

 echo "${PATH//:/$'\n'}" | sort -u | grep -v "$HOME"
 ```

-## Usage Notes for jcd-new classlib

-REQUIRED EXTERNAL TOOLS:
+## Required External Tools

 * gh - This is the GitHub command-line.
 It's required to automatically upload your code to GitHub.
   On Windows this is available through chocolatey via: ```choco install gh```
   To install on linux see this document: https://github.com/cli/cli/blob/trunk/docs/install_linux.md

 * dotnet - This is the .NET Core command-line.
 It's required to create the project structure.

-REQUIRED ENVIRONMENT VARIABLES:
+  See [Microsoft's page](https://dotnet.microsoft.com/en-us/download) for installation instructions.

+## Required Environment Variables

 You must have the following environment variables defined:
 * $github - must point to the root folder for your personal GitHub repositories.